fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightMetastore.md

 PS C:\>$Metaconfig = Add-AzureHDInsightMetastore -Config $Config -SqlAzureServerName "ContosoSQLServer" -DatabaseName "DBname" -Credential (Get-Credential) -MetastoreType HiveMetaStore
 ```

-This command adds a ssNoVersion database named ContosoSQLServer to serve as a Hive metastore for an HDInsight cluster.
+This command adds a SQL Server database named ContosoSQLServer to serve as a Hive metastore for an HDInsight cluster.

 ### Example 2: Configure storage and add metastores
 ```